Matsubara: Government

 Matsubara has a mayor-council form of government with a directly elected mayor and a unicameral city council of 18 members.
 Matsubara contributes one member to the Osaka Prefectural Assembly.
 In terms of national politics, the city is part of Osaka 15th district of the lower house of the Diet of Japan.

 Economy

 Matsubara was traditionally known for its production of hanko signature stamps.
 Modern industries are centered around the wire mesh industry.
 Due to its proximity to the large metropolis of Sakai and Osaka, ease of transportation and the development of large housing projects in the 1960s and 1970s, Matsubara has increasing evolved into a commuter town.

+Youmenity Matsubara is a shopping mall located across the Kawachi-Matsubara Station.

+There are many businesses such as restaurants and car dealers on the Japan National Route 309.

 Education

 Matsubara has 15 public elementary schools and seven public middle schools operated by the city government and three public high schools operated by the Osaka Prefectural Department of Education.
 There is also one private high school.
 Hannan University is located in Matsubara.
 Hannan University is a mid-sized liberal arts university with a focus on business and technology.